phac-nml/ncov-dehoster/README.md

 | remove_min_map_quality | Minimum mapping quality of the human reads to remove | 0 | No |
 | composite_bwa_index | Directory containing BWA indexes for a composite human/viral reference --  **Speeds up analysis if given | None | Yes |

+#### **Running**

+Full instructions on how to easily install and run the Illumina dehosting pipeline.
+These instructions can be run on a computer with 3+ cores and 16+G memory using the min_illumina profile.
+In general, the slowest step by far is the indexing and once that is done once, you can specify the path to it to speed up all subsequent analyses.

+1. Setup all necessary resources:

+    - [Conda](https://conda.io/en/latest/miniconda.html) with nextflow installed into an environment

+    - A copy of the hg38 human reference genome

+    - Folder with paired `fastq` or `fastq.gz` files to dehost

+2. Activate the conda environment and run the pipeline

+    ```
+    nextflow run phac-nml/ncov-dehoster -profile conda,min_illumina --illumina --directory <path/to/reads> --human_ref <path/to/hg38.fa>
+    ```

+3. All subsequent runs can be extremely sped up using the `results/humanBWAIndex` folder as follows

+    ```
+    nextflow run phac-nml/ncov-dehoster -profile conda,min_illumina --illumina --directory <path/to/reads> --human_ref <path/to/hg38.fa> --composite_bwa_index </path/to/results/humanBWAIndex/>
+    ```

+Note that at the moment, running without a specified index may only dehost one read.
+In that case, re-run the pipeline with the added `--composite_bwa_index </path/to/results/humanBWAIndex/>` flag to it and you will be good.
+This is being worked on to be fixed.

 #### **Outputs**

 Found in `./results/` directory, the outputs for the Illumina pipeline include: